beebaabado/beebaabado/README.md

 💬 Feel free to contact me.
 I would love to volunteer my technical expertise to your non-profit. 📫 You can email me at connie@wright.cool.
 Would love to hear from you!
 -

-- ⚡ Fun fact: I have been a Colorado Master Gardener for over 10 years through Colorado State University Extension.
+- ⚡ Fun fact: I have been a Colorado Master Gardener for over 10 years through the Colorado State University Extension Program.
 I love plants 🌿 🌳 🌸 of all kinds and sizes!

 -->